jmartinn/strapex/README.md

-# 🚧 Chore work still ongoing
+# 🚧 Work in progress: Preparing for ODHack 10th Edition
+> :warning: This repository is currently being restructured and refined for the 10th edition of ODHack.
+Some areas may still be incomplete or unclear.

+# Strapex - Open Source alternative to Stripe

-Strapex is a open source payment gateway akin to Stripe.
-Whose goal is democratize access to a free, secure and decentralized way of transacting with businesses.
+Strapex is an open-source payment gateway inspired by Stripe, designed to democratize access to a free, secure, and decentralized way of transacting with businesses.
+By leveraging Starknet, Strapex enables fast, secure, and cost-effective transactions, while offering the enhanced user experience that Starknet provides.

+## ⚠️ Important Considerations
+Due to the transparent nature of blockchain, all transactions are publicly visible on the network.
+This transparency allows for the tracking of individual purchases and business revenue, which may impact privacy for both customers and businesses.

 👁️‍🗨️ Telegram: [t.me/strapexlabs](https://t.me/strapexlabs)
-🎨 Figma: [Design](https://www.figma.com/design/1ZUxHzVqJw9vlY65cyYyvP/Untitled?node-id=0-1&t=a9OW5jcHrQkMgH0k-1) **Edit permission on issue assingation**
+🎨 Figma: [Design](https://www.figma.com/design/1ZUxHzVqJw9vlY65cyYyvP/Untitled?node-id=0-1&t=a9OW5jcHrQkMgH0k-1) **Edit permission on issue assingation (please DM on Telegram)**

-Checkout experience demo:
+Video of the checkout experience demo: https://github.com/user-attachments/assets/9c8908ce-e0cc-44d8-b332-2873ce5cdb5c
-https://github.com/user-attachments/assets/9c8908ce-e0cc-44d8-b332-2873ce5cdb5c